MikeM711/React-YouTube-Comment-Section-Scraper/README.md

 If a comment or reply in a thread does not meet filter criteria, the comment thread will not display.

 If either a comment or a reply meets filter criteria, the particular post will highlight in green, and the whole thread will display.
-Having the entire thread display was in the mindset of providing context to the filtered post.
+Having the entire thread display was made in the mindset of providing context to the filtered post.

 Check out the application: https://youtube-comment-scraper.herokuapp.com/